-While neither the IGRA, nor its implementing regulations, expressly define "sports betting," the term is generally understood to mean "staking or risking . . . something of value upon the outcome of . . . a sporting event . . . upon an agreement or understanding that the person or another person will receive something of value in the event of a certain outcome."
+While neither IGRA nor its implementing regulations expressly define "sports betting," the term is generally understood to mean "staking or risking . . . something of value upon the outcome of . . . a sporting event . . . upon an agreement or understanding that the person or another person will receive something of value in the event of a certain outcome."
 31 U.S.C. § 5362(1)(A) (definition of "bet or wager" under the Unlawful Internet Gambling Enforcement Act).
 In turn, the term "sporting event" may entail a variety of factors surrounding sports competitions.
 For example, New Jersey defines "sports event" to mean not only the sport game itself, but "any portion thereof."
 N.J.
-Stat. § 5:12A-10; see also id. (defining "sports book" as "the business of accepting wagers on any sports event by any system or method of wagering, including but not limited to single-game bets, teaser bets, parlays, over-under, moneyline, pools, exchange wagering, in-game wagering, in-play bets, proposition bets, and straight bets").
+Stat. § 5:12A-10; see also id. (defining "sports book" as "the business of accepting wagers on any sports event by any system or method of wagering, including but not limited to single-game bets, teaser bets, parlays, over-under, moneyline, pools, exchange wagering, in-glay bets, proposition bets, and straight bets.").

-Here, Sports Contracts purport to do the exact type of activity which falls within the generally accepted bounds of "sports betting."
-Because an event contract is one that is for an allowable commodity "based upon the occurrence, extent of an occurrence, or contingency [of an event] . . . by a designated contract market or swap execution facility . . .," 7 U.S.C. § 7a-2(c)(5)(C)(i), a sports event contract therefore, would be an event contract based upon the occurrence or outcome of a sporting event (or any part thereof).
-This means that Sports Contracts, as contracts with a value dependent upon the outcome of certain sporting events, inherently represent sports betting activity.
+Here, that is precisely what Sports Contracts purport to do.
+An event contract is one that is for an allowable commodity "based upon the occurrence, extent of an occurrence, or contingency [of an event] . . . by a designated contract market or swap execution facility" 7 U.S.C. § 7a-2(c)(5)(C)(i).
+As such, a sports event contract is one that is based upon the occurrence or outcome of a sporting event, or any part thereof-meaning, Sports Contracts are